What do self-driving cars, the Mars rover and remote solar site assessment have in common?

 How LIDAR data is used

 Combining location and distance LIDAR data recorded by the scanner, software packages can generate a 3D model of the location.
-In the case of a self-driving car or the Mars rover, the vehicle uses this 3D LIDAR model to autonomously navigate without colliding into any obstacles.
+In the case of a self-driving car or the Mars rover , the vehicle uses this 3D LIDAR model to autonomously navigate without colliding with any obstacles.

 In the context of solar, 3D LIDAR models can be used to calculate building heights, roof slopes, and tree heights.
 LIDAR data is also used to calculate how much irradiance (sunlight) and shading is cast on a rooftop by objects such as trees, chimneys and buildings.
 By combining the resulting 3D LIDAR model with local weather data, software applications can calculate irradiance and shade metrics, such as solar access and total solar resource factor (TSRF) values.